pkp/pkp-docs/learning-ojs/en/production-publication.md

 ### Preview Issue and Articles

+If you want to see what your articles will look like prior to publication, click on the Preview button on the Publication tab of the submission record.
+Users with the permission to preview will see this button from the Copyediting stage forward.

-If you want to see what your issue and the articles in it will look like on your site before publishing it, you can use the Preview feature:
+If you want to see what your articles will look like in the context of an issue before publishing it, you can use the Issue Preview feature:

 * Click the blue arrow next to the future issue
 * Click **Preview**